NieneB/InternshipReport/index.md

 This research is part of an internship at Waag Society for the project of Heritage & Location. (see <a class="xref" href="#heritage-and-location-project-waag-society"></a>) This report describes the work and the results from the development of a web-application for the project Heritage & Location.

  Because a web-application will be build to visualize geographically referenced intangible cultural heritage [ICH] data this will be a design-oriented research.
 The context is a dataset of field names that were used by the local citizens around 1800 to refer to specific agricultural fields or areas, in Drenthe, the Netherlands.
 The information about the landscape that is hidden in the names gives a lot of historic information.
 Yet, noticeable is that this data is only know to a few selected historians.
-(Spek, Elerie, & Kosian, 2009) The data was supplied by the *Rijksdienst voor Cultureel Erfgoed* and based on the book *“van Jeruzalem tot Elzelakker, levende veldnamen van de Drentse Aa”* (Spek et al., 2009).
+(Spek, Elerie, & Kosian, 2009) The data was supplied by the *Rijksdienst voor Cultureel Erfgoed* and based on the book *“van Jeruzalem tot Elzelakker, levende veldnamen van de Drentse Aa”*.
 More about the data will be described in chapter <a class="xref" href="#field-names-in-drenthe"></a>.

 The research will be build up in 3 parts; first the possible visualization techniques will be explored through literature study.
 With the chosen techniques, the application will be build, for which certain design goals and requirements will be defined.
 In the end the application will shortly be evaluated.